Alexandre LacazetteFrench Footballer

 Lacazette scored 17 goals in 41 appearances for the French club’s second string between 2007 and 2009.

-Alexandre made his debut in 2-1 win against Auxerre in May 2010.
+Manager Claude Peul was responsible for giving Lacazette his break at Lyon, and he made his debut in 2-1 win against Auxerre in May 2010.

-Having made his first Lyon appearance, Lacazette was rewarded with a three-year contract on 3 July 2010.
+Having made his first Lyon appearance, Lacazette was rewarded with a new three-year contract on 3 July 2010.

 Lacazette started the 2010-11 season with the club’s reserve team but didn’t have to wait too long for his first competitive appearance of the campaign with the senior team.